James A. McKernan

-James McKernan (born November 7, 1945) is an American educational theorist,.
-He is Professor of Education at East Carolina University, a constituent campus of the University of North Carolina.
+James McKernan (born November 7, 1950) is an American educational theorist,.
+He is a Professor of Education at East Carolina University, a constituent campus of the University of North Carolina.
 He has been the King Distinguished Professor and Chair of Education at East Carolina University; Dean and Chair of the Faculty of Education at the University of Limerick, Ireland; College Lecturer, Faculty of Arts, University College Dublin, Ireland and Fulbright Scholar at the Harvard Graduate School of Education and University of Pennsylvania Graduate School of Education and Research Fellow, Northern Ireland Council for Educational Research, Department of Psychology, Queen's University of Belfast.
-McKernan has taught Palestinian university students when Israel closed schools and colleges there.

-Early life and education

-McKernan was born in Philadelphia, Pennsylvania, the youngest of six children, and educated at St. Vincent De Paul Grammar School, Germantown, and Cardinal Dougherty High School.
-His father Bernard was an unlettered man but established a belief in education as a way 'out of the muck'.